 'We back.'
 Gonzaga posts photo before transfer portal deadline confirming return of four starters, six rotation players

-May 1—As the transfer portal closed for college basketball players on Wednesday night, the best news for Gonzaga fans was no news at all.
+May 2—As the transfer portal closed for college basketball players on Wednesday night, the best news for Gonzaga fans was no news at all.

 Taken from Gonzaga's locker room at McCarthey Athletic Center, the photo consisted of 10 returning players all donned in the popular blue throwback Nike uniforms the Bulldogs wore during a Jan.
 6 home game against San Diego while honoring the school's 1998-99 Cinderella team that advanced to the Elite Eight.